 Kasbah Du Toubkal's two Superior and five Deluxe Rooms (with balconies) are all en-suite and are simply decorated with walnut carved furniture and traditional Berber rugs.
 For guests who wish to have more privacy and their own private lounge, dining room and kitchen.
-The Garden House is a luxurious 3-bedroom house within the kasbah with its own entrance, kitchen and a stunning lounge with an open fire and a 12 meter plate glass wall looking up towards the mountains and the peak of Jbel Toubkal.
+The Garden House is a luxurious 3-bedroom house within the kasbah with its own entrance, kitchen and a stunning lounge with an open fire and a 12 metre plate glass wall looking up towards the mountains and the peak of Jbel Toubkal.
 It has been designed in such a way that each of its three bedrooms can also be booked separately.

 The kasbah provides a great opportunity to introduce children to a fascinating and friendly culture and there are many easy walks that will suit families (and mules can be provided for tired legs).
 The kasbah are very experienced at having younger adventurers around and the apartment is very well suited for families.
 There is no swimming pool but in the summer Berber boys do swim in a nearby river and children may find joining in with this fun.
 Babysitting can be arranged on request.

 Kasbah Du Toubkal has two huge rooftop terraces with shaded areas perfect for relaxation with surrounding mountain views.
 There is also a hammam and plunge pool, and a book and music library with board games.
 The village of Imlil more or less shuts down in the evening so evening meals are taken at the Kasbah as are delicious hearty breakfasts.
 Lunch can be enjoyed on the terrace or a packed lunch can be arranged if you are out for the day.